Indonesia National Science Olympiad: Selection process

 In 2016, over 320,000 students participated in the Olimpiade Sains Kabupaten across Indonesia, with 1,579 eventually making it into the national phase.
 In comparison, 420 medals were given out in 2017.

 Events

-As of 2018, only two provinces have ever won the competition: DKI Jakarta and Central Java.
-Both provinces are commonly seen in the competition as dominant participants, oftentimes sending the largest delegations of students.
+As of 2002, only three provinces have ever won the competition: DKI Jakarta, Central Java, East Java.
+Those three provinces are commonly seen in the competition as dominant participants, oftentimes sending the largest delegations of students.

-In 2020, during the worldwide COVID-19 pandemic, the National Achievement Center (Pusat Prestasi Nasional) instructs that the 2020 edition of this competition is going to be held online.
+In 2020, during the worldwide COVID-19 pandemic, the National Achievement Center (Pusat Prestasi Nasional) instructs that the competition is going to be held online.